Overview

 Research

 Current research on schizoid personality disorder is sparse, and little is known clinically about its causes or treatments with the highest efficacy rates.
-The research that does exist, however, contributes to a better understanding of the disorder so that mental health professionals can isolate the factors that may cause it and develop more treatment options to accommodate each person’s unique circumstances.
+The research that does exist, however, contributes to a better understanding of schizoid personality disorder so that mental health professionals can isolate the factors that may cause it and develop more treatment options to accommodate each person’s unique circumstances.

-Another 2020 study examined the effect of the COVID-19 pandemic on the three categorical clusters of personality disorders (A, B, and C) to gain insight into how individual symptoms were impacted and how it uniquely affected each cluster.
+Another 2020 study examined the effect of the COVID-19 pandemic on the three categorical clusters of personality disorders (A, B, and C) to gain insight into how individual symptoms were impacted and how it uniquely affected each personality disorder cluster.

-Researchers hypothesized that people within the cluster A category (including those with ScPD) may be more likely to react with marked suspicion and foster conspiracy theories.
+Researchers hypothesized that people within the cluster A category (including those with schizoid personality disorder) may be more likely to react with marked suspicion and foster conspiracy theories.
 However, some individuals with personality disorders may have used valuable adaptive coping strategies during the pandemic that they might be able to use in other contexts after the pandemic.
 The study’s authors concluded that the results might serve as a way to inform therapeutic strategies to be used in telepsychology and telepsychiatry moving forward.

 Statistics